joseantonio002/air_transport_statistics_Canary_Islands/log.md

 3) Line graph with tpt data AND predictions for passenger arrivals, filter each island
 4) Top of foreign airports for each measure

-The idea of the models is that they would be retrained every time there is new data, so their training is part of the data pipelin
+The idea of the models is that they would be retrained every time there is new data, so their training is part of the data pipeline

 ## 9/09/25